kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 		"`The Quality Detective: A Case Study <http://dx.doi.org/10.1098/rsta.1989.0006>`_" (and discussion), *Philosophical Transactions of the Royal Society A*, **327**, 499-511, 1989.

 	#.
-George Box, The R. A. Fisher Memorial Lecture, 1988, "Quality Improvement - An expanding domain for the application of scientific method", *Philosophical Transactions of the Royal Society - A*, **327**: pages 617-630, 1989. `McMaster on-campus link <http://dx.doi.org/10.1098/rsta.1989.0017>`_.
+George Box, The R. A. Fisher Memorial Lecture, 1988, "`Quality Improvement - An Expanding Domain for the Application of Scientific Method <http://dx.doi.org/10.1098/rsta.1989.0017>`_", *Philosophical Transactions of the Royal Society - A*, **327**: pages 617-630, 1989.

 .. question::